 Applications for the concession must be received before June 30 of the current financial year, to be eligible for the next financial year.

 A 75% rebate of rates applies as a donation to recreational and sporting associations upon application to Council each year.
-The association’s constitution and current financial statements along with a covering letter must be submitted to verify that the association is not conducted for the financial profit of members and accordingly qualifies as a “sporting association” in accordance with section 6.47 of the Local Government Act 1995.
+Please complete the attached sporting club concession application form(PDF, 81KB).
+The association’s constitution and current audited financial statements along with a covering letter must be submitted to verify that the association is not conducted for the financial profit of members and accordingly qualifies as a “sporting association” in accordance with section 6.47 of the Local Government Act 1995.